department-of-veterans-affairs/vets-website/README.md

 TODO(awong): Figure out sauce labs integrations.
 Not all e2e tests should always be run on all browsers.
 That's wasteful.
-How do we determine what should be run on multiple browsers as opposed to on PhantomJS in Travis?
+How do we determine what should be run on multiple browsers as opposed to on PhantomJS in Jenkins?

 ### Automated Accessibility Testing -- aXe